After long and careful consideration, we have made the decision to introduce mixed billing from the 3rd January 2022.

 Mixed-billing means that some patients will pay a ‘gap payment’ for appointments after the aforementioned dates.
 A gap payment is an out-of-pocket cost that is the difference between the practice’s private fee and your Medicare rebate.
-For our practice, patients eligible for a Medicare rebate will incur an out-of-pocket cost of between $7.85 – $20.00 for your standard and long consults, however, some patients will continue to be bulk-billed, please refer to our FEES page for more details.
+For our practice, patients eligible for a Medicare rebate will incur an out-of-pocket cost of up to $30.00 for your standard and long consults, however, some patients will continue to be bulk-billed, please refer to our FEES page for more details.
 Other item numbers used may incur additional charges.

 Arriving for your Appointment

 - If you are a new patient please arrive 15 minutes before your appointment to allow yourself time to fill out the New Patient Paperwork;

 - When booking your appointment please try and book the appropriate time, that is if you only have one issue to discuss a standard appointment should be fine, if you have a care plan or several issues to discuss a long appointment should be used;

 - Please arrive 10 minutes before your appointment.
 Unfortunately if you are more than 10 minutes late for your appointment, the doctor will be unable to see you and you will be required to reschedule your appointment;

 - All appointments booked should receive an SMS reminder appointment 24 hours where you will be required to click on Y or N to confirm, please try and reply.

 Motor Vehicle Accident Appointments

 Patients that present to the medical centre for an appointment as a result of car accident are welcome.
 Please ensure you provide our receptionists with your claim number and date of accident when making your appointment.